-Daniel G. Hummel, PhD is the Program Curator for Academic Communities at Upper House, a Christian study center located on the campus of the University of Wisconsin-Madison.
+Daniel G. Hummel is the Program Curator for Academic Communities at Upper House, a Christian study center located on the campus of the University of Wisconsin-Madison.
 He is also affiliated with UW-Madison’s History Department.

-A historian of U.S. religion and foreign relations, Daniel is the author of Covenant Brothers: Evangelicals, Jews, and U.S.-Israeli Relations (University of Pennsylvania Press, 2019) and has written for the Washington Post, Jerusalem Post, and Aeon Magazine.
-His academic research has been published in Religion & American Culture, Church History, and Modern Intellectual History.
+A historian of U.S. religion and foreign relations, Daniel is the author of Covenant Brothers: Evangelicals, Jews, and U.S.-Israeli Relations (University of Pennsylvania Press, 2019) and has written for the Washington Post, Jerusalem Post, Aeon Magazine, and Religion News Service.
+His academic research has been published in Religion & American Culture and Church History.

 Daniel earned his PhD at UW-Madison and has a MA and BA from Colorado State University.

 "John Hagee and the Evolving Basis for Christian Zionism," Righting America Blog (November 2019).